apache/spark/docs/sql-ref-syntax-qry-star.md

 * **name**

-  If present limits the columns or fields to be named to those in the specified referencable field, columns, or table.
+  If present limits the columns or fields to be named to those in the specified referencable field, column, or table.

 * **`*`**